 You can be very confident you just saw a House Finch if you notice any flashes of crimson.
 This species’ males have crimson rumps, breasts, and faces.
 The male House Sparrow, in contrast, has a black bib under the chin, pale cheeks, and a gray head.

-The second popular bird with a redhead is a downy woodpecker.
-It is a giant bird, and you can see meet in the backyard feeding on various trees and plants.
+The second popular bird with a red head is a downy woodpecker.
+The Downy Woodpecker is a small bird commonly found in backyards, where it feeds on various trees and plants.
 Both genders of this species do not relate to each other in appearance.

 Though the size of both genders is small, this trait makes it challenging to recognize them.
-The body hue of these birds is primarily black and white, while the males have red patches on their heads but the females are a bit different.
+The body color of these birds is primarily black and white, while the males have red patches on their heads; the females are a bit different.

 They are good friends with other birds and mix with them.
 Black-oil sunflower seeds are treat for them.
-If you want them to be your guests on the lawn or backyard, serve them with such seeds.
+If you want them to visit your lawn or backyard, serve them such seeds.

-The Cassin’s Finch is a little brown bird with a redhead that resembles the House Finch in appearance.
+The Cassin’s Finch is a small bird that resembles the House Finch but has distinct red markings, including a scarlet forehead and breast.
 The male Cassin’s Finch is the only one with a redhead.
 It differs from the House Finch by having a scarlet forehead, breast, and back in addition to unmarked white underparts.

 These birds reside in the mountains and may be found in the Western states of Idaho, Utah, and Colorado.
 From Mexico to Canada, they can be located.
 A member of the Fringillidae family is Cassin’s Finch.